 - What might I misunderstand about your remote working style?

 3. Be available

 Remote employees need to know that they are being supported beyond the confines of regular check-ins, especially if they’re used to being able to walk over to your desk and ask a quick question.
-At Slack, we create virtual office hours when reports can “drop in” and chat with their managers over Zoom.
+At Slack, we create digital office hours when reports can “drop in” and chat with their managers over Zoom.
 You can use the appointment feature in Google Calendar if you want to provide privacy or just create a meeting with a Zoom link that anyone can join.

 Another thing to consider: a checklist of the people you’d like to ping each day—folks you ordinarily would bump into at the office.
 This can be a morning check-in or a midday message, “How’s it going?”